 About 8 million women and 2 million men in the United States have osteoporosis.
 There are two main types of osteoporosis:

-Primary osteoporosis occurs spontaneously, and secondary osteoporosis is caused by another disorder or drug.
+Primary osteoporosis occurs spontaneously.
+Secondary osteoporosis is caused by another disorder or by a drug.

 More than 95% of osteoporosis in women and probably about 80% in men is primary.
 Most cases occur in postmenopausal women and in older men.

-A major cause of osteoporosis is a lack of estrogen, particularly the rapid decrease that occurs at menopause.
+A major cause of osteoporosis is a lack of estrogen, particularly the rapid decrease that occurs at menopause Menopause Menopause is the permanent end of menstrual periods and thus of fertility.
+For up to several years before and just after menopause, estrogen levels fluctuate widely, periods become irregular... read more .
 Most men over 50 have higher estrogen levels than postmenopausal women, but these levels also decline with aging, and low estrogen levels are associated with osteoporosis in both men and women.
 Estrogen deficiency increases bone breakdown and results in rapid bone loss.
 In men, low levels of male sex hormones also contribute to osteoporosis.
 Bone loss is even greater if calcium intake or vitamin D levels are low.
-Low vitamin D levels result in calcium deficiency, and increased activity of the parathyroid glands causes the glands to release too much parathyroid hormone (see What Is Hyperparathyroidism?), which can also stimulate bone breakdown.
+Low vitamin D levels result in calcium deficiency, and increased activity of the parathyroid glands causes the glands to release too much parathyroid hormone (see hyperparathyroidism Hyperparathyroidism In hypercalcemia, the level of calcium in blood is too high.
+A high calcium level may result from a problem with the parathyroid glands, as well as from diet, cancer, or disorders affecting... read more ), which can also stimulate bone breakdown.
 For unknown reasons, bone production also decreases.

 A number of other factors, such as certain drugs, tobacco use, heavy alcohol use, a family history of osteoporosis (for example, if a person's parents have had hip fractures), and small body stature, increase the risk of bone loss and the development of osteoporosis in women.
 These risk factors are also important in men.